 Oh New York City, how I love you.
 I was born in New York, outside the city about 45 minutes.
 Both my parents are born and raised in New York and it is definitely a part of my identity.
 Although I may not have lived there long, I still consider myself a New Yorker.
 For many reasons.
-One, I’ll never forget being made fun of as a kid living in Montreal for saying “watermelon” funny (I mean it’s WAR-ter-melon, right?) and I attribute my fast-paced, no bull shit attitude to my New York roots that were instilled in me by my parents at a young age.
-We visited often in the summers, and now go back every so often.
-I myself go back more for work and pleasure too.

-New York City is a massive yet also tiny island.
-It’s exhausting but also inspiring.
-It gets me excited and also has me feeling immense regret that I never lived there in my early 20s.
-So many emotions when I’m in the city but I can 100% attest that I feel MOST at home in this city than almost anywhere else in the world, that even includes Atlanta.
+But I can 100% attest that I feel MOST at home in this city than almost anywhere else in the world, even including Atlanta.
 The people, the vibe, the culture, I see myself more in New York and the people than I do anywhere else.

 New York City Travel Guide

 NYC is quite big so although this New York City travel guide is a great list of my personal favorite things, it may not make ANY sense to visit this one restaurant in the East Village.
 Or to trek up to the Upper West Side for a Levain cookie.
 But if you can, go, the cookie is insane.
-These are my favorite places that I’ve been to after years of visiting the Big Apple.
-I clearly have more to add to the list so now I’m debating another trip to expand my list of restaurants!
-But here are my favorite things to see, eat and do when I visit New York City.

 Getting To New York City